CC-Openaccess-Africa-Initiative/journals/README.md

 The Problem
 ---
-Open access journals in Africa face several challenges related to maintain digital platforms, the lack of knowledge and how to keep them updated.
-In most of the cases, public resources are not enough.
-Also, there is a prevailing challenge on human resources professionalization on publishing practices in the digital environment.
-Although there is a few number of journals that use Open Journal System (OJS).
 Researchers see sharing their research openly as a risk.
 Many African researchers are concerned the won’t get academic promotions, or their research will be scooped if they share it publicly.

 Our Solution
 ---